Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Introduction

 \section{Introduction}

-In 2010, CMS collaboration revealed a peculiar observation of long-range correlations in p--p collisions \cite{Khachatryan:2010gv} which is considered as a signature of collective evolution.
-Later on, this observation has been confirmed by different experimental collaborations for different small systems (p--p, pAu, dAu, ${}^3$HeAu, pPb) at LHC \cite{Abelev:2014mda,Khachatryan:2016txc,Aaboud:2016yar,Aaboud:2017blb} and RHIC \cite{Adamczyk:2015xjc,PHENIX:2018lia}.
+In 2010, CMS collaboration revealed a peculiar observation of long-range correlation in p--p collisions \cite{Khachatryan:2010gv} which is considered as a signature of collective evolution.
+Later on, this observation was confirmed by different experimental collaborations for different small systems (p--p, pAu, dAu, ${}^3$HeAu, pPb) at LHC \cite{Abelev:2014mda,Khachatryan:2016txc,Aaboud:2016yar,Aaboud:2017blb} and RHIC \cite{Adamczyk:2015xjc,PHENIX:2018lia}.
 Over the past years, there have been ongoing debates on the origin of the observed correlation.
-Efforts to explain the observed phenomena have been made from different perspectives e.g. to describe the observed phenomenon via kinetic theory \cite{Kurkela:2018qeb,Kurkela:2019kip} or to link the correlation to initial stages of the collision (for review see \cite{Strickland:2018exs}).
+Efforts to explain the observed phenomena have been made from different perspectives, e.g., to describe the phenomenon via kinetic theory \cite{Kurkela:2018qeb,Kurkela:2019kip} or to link the correlation to the initial stages of the collision (for review see Ref.~\cite{Strickland:2018exs}).

-The present work belongs to the category of studies that intend to demonstrate the observed phenomena using the conventional hydrodynamics \cite{Bozek:2011if,Bozek:2013uha,Niemi:2014wta,Weller:2017tsr,Mantysaari:2017cni,Gallmeister:2018mcn,Heinz:2019dbd}.
-The strategy that we pursue in the present paper is the following: studying hydrodynamic evolution such that, first, it has essential features to explain the real data, and, second, it is still simple enough to monitor an event evolution anatomy clearly.
-To this end, the best choice in our opinion is the analytical solution of relativistic hydrodynamic equations for conformal fluids, Gubser solution, and perturbation on top of that \cite{Gubser:2010ze,Gubser:2010ui}.
+The present paper belongs to the category of studies that intend to demonstrate the observed phenomena using conventional hydrodynamics \cite{Bozek:2011if,Bozek:2013uha,Niemi:2014wta,Weller:2017tsr,Mantysaari:2017cni,Gallmeister:2018mcn,Heinz:2019dbd}.
+The strategy that I pursue in the present paper is the following: studying hydrodynamic evolution such that, first, it has essential features to explain the real data, and, second, it is still simple enough to monitor an event evolution anatomy clearly.
+To this end, the best choice in the author's opinion is the analytical solution of relativistic hydrodynamic equations for conformal fluids, the Gubser solution, and perturbation on top of that \cite{Gubser:2010ze,Gubser:2010ui}.
 Despite the idealized assumptions for the symmetries of the system, the Gubser solution has been used to investigate, to an extent, realistic scenarios in heavy-ion collisions.
-As an example, the power spectrum of the heavy-ion collisions is obtained by studying the evolution of narrow peaked hot spots on top of a smooth background in Refs.~\cite{Staig:2011wj,Gorda:2014msa}.
+As an example, the power spectrum of heavy-ion collisions is obtained by studying the evolution of narrow peaked hot spots on top of a smooth background in Refs.~\cite{Staig:2011wj,Gorda:2014msa}.